pingcap/tiflow/dm/CONTRIBUTING.md

 lines should be wrapped at 80 characters.
 This allows the message to be easier to read on GitHub as well as in various git tools.

-If the change affects more than one subsystem, you can use comma to separate them like ```capture,puller:```.
+If the change affects more than one subsystem, you can use comma to separate them like ```worker,syncer:```.
 If the change affects many subsystems, you can use ```*``` instead, like ```*:```.

 If this change affects ticdc, fill in ```<subsystem>(ticdc)```, if it affects dm, fill in ```<subsystem>(dm)```.
 If it